From its beginnings as an electronic parts distributor, Acer has grown into one of the world’s most famous laptop brands.

 This was to be a very profitable move.
 They rebranded themselves as Acer in 1987.
 Their new ethos was to provide the freshest, most affordable technology to benefit consumers worldwide.

 This article will explore the best Acer laptops on the market today.
-In order to be completely comprehensive, we have covered machines for specific needs.
+To be completely comprehensive, we have covered machines for specific needs.

-The Acer Aspire E 15 E5-575-33BM is a machine that packs some serious power.
-At $600 it has comparable performance to machines that you would normally expect to pay around the $1000 mark.
+The Acer Aspire 5 is a machine that packs some serious power.
+At around $800 it has comparable performance to machines that you would normally expect to pay around the $1000 mark.

-It is an all-round computer that can be used as a home machine, for a small office or a mobile device for the casual gamer.
+It is an all-around computer that can be used as a home machine, for a small office, or a mobile device for the casual gamer.

-With an impressive 12-hour battery life, the Acer Aspire E15 will work well wherever you are.
+With impressive 8-hour battery life, the Acer Aspire 5 will work well wherever you are.
 Working off-site with clients or just having coffee at the local espresso cafe.

-The Acer Aspire E 15 has 94 percent NTSC, providing more than twice the colors as a standard laptop.
-This makes it a useful machine for those involved in graphic design, video-editing or photography.
-The people who need to see true-to-life coloration.
+The Acer Aspire 5 has 94 percent NTSC, providing more than twice the colors as a standard laptop.
+This makes it a useful machine for those involved in graphic design, video editing, or photography.
+The NVIDIA GeForce MX250 dedicated GPU is a bonus and will be especially welcome if you are involved in any type of video production or gaming.

-The Intel Core i3-7100U (7th generation) processor means fast speeds.
+The Intel Core i3-8565U (8th generation) processor means fast speeds.
 It eliminates lag and enhances battery power.
 Furthermore, accessing external information is speedy too.

 With a 3.1 Type-C USB port, ultra-fast information transfer is easy.
-There’s an added bonus that the USB 3.0 port can charge peripherals, even when the laptop has been powered off.
+There’s a bonus that the USB 3.0 port can charge peripherals, even when the laptop has been powered off.

-Possessing 802.11ac wireless, the Acer Aspire E15 features MU-MIMO enhanced technology.
+Possessing 802.11ac wireless, the Acer Aspire 5 features MU-MIMO enhanced technology.
 This results in wireless speeds up to three times faster than normal.

 In addition, the semi-replaceable battery is located within the machine itself.
 Invariably, laptops last longer than the battery.
 Hence, the computer will need to be disassembled for replacement.

-This laptop is a powerful home, small business and casual gaming machine that delivers at remarkably good value.
+This laptop is a powerful home, small business, and casual gaming machine that delivers at a remarkably good value.

 It would be difficult to find a laptop with similar specifications at this price.